Guide to choosing the niche of your blog

 Here are a few examples:

-• In the financial field, these can be the best credit cards, the best car loans, or the best home insurance.
+- In the financial field, it can be the best credit cards, the best car loans, or the best home insurance.

-• In the field of technology, the keywords could be the best laptop of 2020, the best VR headsets, or the best Mac accessories.
+- In the tech field, the keywords could be the best laptop of 2020, the best VR headsets, or the best Mac accessories.

-• In the field of marketing (like my blog), it can be the best email marketing software, of the best CRM Or best website builders.
+- In the field of marketing (like my blog), it can be the best email marketing software, the best CRM Or best website builders.

-• In the field of travel, keywords could include the best travel insurance or the best coworking spaces.
+- In travel, keywords could include the best travel insurance or the best coworking spaces.

-These “better” keywords are searched by people who are looking for product reviews.
+These “best” keywords are searched by people looking for product reviews.

 Think about it.